 TL;DR

-To use the uname command in Linux, you can try these five methods:
+To use the Linux uname command, you can try these methods:

 Explore the guide below to learn different methods to use uname command in Linux and the best practices to follow when using the command.